 There are many different mechanisms used by organizations to shape their ability to perform and meet their organizational objectives.
 These can be thought of as the levers of organizational performance.

-Several different business authors have sought to define what these mechanism are, but as yet there seems to be no firm consensus.
-The types of things that may be considered mechanism, and which organizational design seeks to improve, include:
+Several different business authors have defined what some of these mechanism are, but as yet there seems to be no firm consensus.
+Some of the mechanisms are as follow:

 - Business Processes